-President and CEO
+President Emeritus and Advisor

-In addition to his EPA experience, he has been Vice President for Health, Environment and Safety in the Occidental Petroleum Corporation’s Washington Office; Senior Vice President of an environmental issues management consulting firm; and director for HE&S External Affairs for the former Atlantic Richfield Company (now absorbed by BP).
+In addition to his EPA experience, he has been Vice President for Health, Environment and Safety in the Occidental Petroleum Corporation’s Washington Office; Senior Vice President of an environmental issues management consulting firm; and director for HE&S External Affairs for the former Atlantic Richfield Company (now absorbed by other companies).
 The businesses he represented in all three jobs included chemical manufacturing, mining, oil and gas production, and refining.

 Ernie has a J.D. degree from the New York University School of Law and an undergraduate degree from the University of Rochester.